extratone/bilge/pages/Colophon.md

 ![Single Page, All of Unicode (Inverted)](https://i.snap.as/GGPoR0yN.png)

 ## *The Psalms* is proudly hosted by [Write.as](http://write.as/about) - a new sort of blogging content management system built atop [Markdown](https://daringfireball.net/projects/markdown/) and maintained by a company which [explicitly shares](https://write.as/principles) my commitment to a better, Open web.

+**I truly, deeply love my host CMS/service and do not pay enough for it.
+Can you say the same?** Use my [invite link](https://write.as/join/4bqc8482) and give Write.as/WriteFreely a try.
+It [literally saved my life](https://write.as/community/chat-with-david-blue).

 A somewhat-outdated version of this site's theme is [listed among others](https://write.as/themes/bilge) in Writeas' official themes list.
 The full, up-to-date CSS and JS can be found below and on in [this GitHub repository](https://github.com/extratone/bilge), which I created in November, 2020 as an experiment in using Git to track editorial changes. (*That means you can see [current in-progress drafts](https://github.com/extratone/bilge/tree/main/Drafts)!*)